Centrality-Based Traffic Restriction in Delayed Epidemic Networks: Epidemic containment by traffic volume optimization at community levels

 This optimal traffic control problem for the network with modeling error noise can be expressed as below,

-Here, the first constraint forces a limit on the network weights to avoid negative outputs that do not lie in the domain of feasible solutions.
+Here, the first constraint determines lower and upper bounds for every the network weight. $\underline{w_e}$ and $\overline{w_e}$ are the minimum and maximum traffic flow in edge $e$ which are arbitrary values selected by economic considerations or traffic management methods to avoid decreasing traffic volume less than a minimum threshold or increasing it more than the maximum capacity.
 The second constraint determines the total weight of the network edges or overall traffic volume, which could acquire any desired value $c$ depending on the intensity of isolation.
 The third constraint in which $A_e$ is the adjacency matrix of link $e$ gives the definition of $\mathcal{A}$ with respect to edge weights.
 The last constraint imposes another limitation on the edge weights to respect the domain of stable solutions. $B$ and $\Delta$ are the infection and recovery rate matrices defined in equation \eqref{eq:BD-matrices}.
+Consider an optimization problem with the following general form,